WarmServe: Enabling One-for-Many GPU Prewarming for Multi-LLM Serving: Background and Motivation

-$\bullet$ \textit{GPU sharing solutions} share GPUs among models~\cite{li2023alpaserve, muxserve, prism, qlm}.
-Models are colocated on the same GPUs, and are allocated specific ratios of GPU computational power based on the traffic.
+$\bullet$ \textit{GPU sharing solutions} that share GPUs across models~\cite{li2023alpaserve, muxserve, prism, qlm, atc25_weaver, sosp25_aegaeon}.
+Models are initially deployed and colocated on the same GPUs, and are allocated specific ratios of GPU computational power based on the traffic.
 In these systems, GPU sharing limits the KV cache space of each model.
-Additionally, these systems usually enlarge the parallelism strategy of LLMs to place more models together, degrading inference performance.
+Additionally, these systems usually increase the degree of parallelism for LLMs to colocate more models, which degrades inference performance.

-\sysname uses the autoscaling approach, i.e., it assigns instances with dedicated GPUs and scales the number of instances for each model.
+\sysname adopts the autoscaling approach, i.e., it assigns dedicated GPUs to instances and scales the instances for each model.
 However, unlike existing autoscaling systems that passively create instances after bursty requests arrive, \sysname \emph{prewarms} models in advance by loading their parameters into shared idle GPUs.
-This synthesis of on-demand autoscaling and proactive GPU sharing allows \sysname to harness the key benefits of each design.
+This synthesis of on-demand autoscaling and shared GPU preparation allows \sysname to harness the key benefits of each design.

-\parabf{Autoscaler}.
-An autoscaler is responsible for dynamically adjusting the number of instances assigned to each model in multi-LLM serving systems~\cite{serverlessllm,blitzscale,lambdascale,paraserve, atc25_torpor, atc25_deepserve}.
-Typically, it periodically checks the current load and number of active instances for each model.
-If the resource utilization of a model falls below a predefined threshold, the autoscaler attempts to shut down some of its instances.
-However, since requests are often distributed in a load-balanced manner (e.g., using round-robin), most instances still have active requests and cannot be terminated immediately.
-To address this, the autoscaler first stops scheduling new requests to the targeted instances marked for termination, and then waits for the completion of ongoing requests.
-This waiting period is referred to as the \emph{grace period} for an instance.